StackVista/stackstate-docs/stackpacks/integrations/aws/aws-legacy.md

 ### Deploy AWS Cloudformation stacks

-The StackState AWS Cloudformation stacks are deployed on your AWS account to enable topology monitoring.
-There are two options for StackState monitoring:
+The Rancher Observability AWS Cloudformation stacks are deployed on your AWS account to enable topology monitoring.
+There are two options for Rancher Observability monitoring:

-* [Full install](aws-legacy.md#full-install) - picks up all changes to AWS resources and pushes to StackState.
+* [Full install](aws-legacy.md#full-install) - picks up all changes to AWS resources and pushes to Rancher Observability.
 * [Minimal install](aws-legacy.md#minimal-install) - picks up changes at a configured interval only.

 #### Full install